coodybag/CRUD-APP-1.0/README.md

 Absolutely loved every process, pain and learning it took me to build

-Its a simple basic dashbooard that lets you add a user, update and delete a user...Lest I forget, I used JQuery too...read the documentation and I am surprised JavaScript swept JQuery off the radar...might investigate why its so.
+Its a simple basic dashboard that lets you add a user, update and delete a user...Lest I forget, I used JQuery too...read the documentation and I am surprised JavaScript swept JQuery off the radar...might investigate why its so.

 More Projects to complete and keep testing the limits of how far I can push this.